-- Proper ventilation - by properly ventilating your home, be it by installing a ventilation system or just by opening your windows from time to time, you limit the build-up of harmful particles within your home.
+- Proper ventilation - by properly ventilating your home, be it by installing a heat recovery ventilation system or positive ventilation unit, you limit the build-up of harmful particles within your home.

 - Use wood flooring wherever possible - wood floors are easier to clean than carpets and don't trap dirt and hair that can trigger allergies and affect your breathing.

 - Removing your shoes at the door - by not wearing shoes indoors, you avoid trailing dirt and spreading other potentially harmful particles around your home.

 - When using cleaning products try to use eco cleaning products that have less toxins which its healthier for both you and the building itself

 What are the symptoms of Toxic Home Syndrome?

 Currently 81% of UK residents are at risk of Toxic Home Syndrome.
 If a building that you work or live in has toxic home syndrome can cause some of the follow symptoms: